dgarrison63/agility2018/lab3.rst

 In order to create new virtual servers instances and not have them deleted by the Container Connector, we first have to delete the running Container Connector deployments.

 First, we need to get the names of the Container Connector deployments.
+Because the Container Connectors are deployed in a different project (namespace), we have to indicate the namespace when we run the OpenShift command using the **-n** parameter.

 From the ose-master server, run the following commands: